-If your child has dental anxiety, you may want to consider the benefits of dental nitrous oxide (also called laughing gas).
+If your child has dental nitrous oxide (also called ).
 During the procedure, your child will be asked to breathe in nitrous oxide mixed with oxygen through a mask.
 The mask is gently placed over their nose and isn’t removed until after the procedure.
-Not only is nitrous oxide safe, but it is also quick to act and quick to wear off.
+Not only is safe, but it is also quick to act and quick to wear off., you may want to consider the benefits of

 Since nitrous oxide is simple for a dentist to administer, it can be used for a range of procedures from teeth cleanings to filling cavities.
 Keep in mind that certain procedures will require local anesthesia in addition to nitrous oxide to manage pain.
 Nitrous oxide can help ease dental fear and anxiety so your child can get the dental care they need to maintain a healthy smile.